-It looks like Christopher Ward has finally caught that ‘worldtimer‘ superbug that keeps infecting European watchmakers at an alarming rate.
-Still, their new Chr.Ward C900 Worldtimer offers a rather unusual combination of functions: it not only tells you time in home and second time zone, but also displays a three-letter airport code that makes it a tad easier to always set correct time in the place of your current stay.
+Christopher Ward has finally caught that ‘worldtimer’ superbug that keeps infecting European watchmakers at an alarming rate.
+Still, their new Chr.Ward C900 Worldtimer offers an unusual combination of functions: it not only tells you the time both in the home and the second time zone but also displays a three-letter airport code that makes it a tad easier to always set the correct time in the place of your current stay.

-Of course, this is not the first watch that offers such combination (the function is similar to that in Hamilton Khaki SkyMaster UTC that was presented more than two years ago), however, there is a third indication that makes this timekeeper truly unique.
+Of course, this is not the first watch that offers such a combination, however, there is a third indication that makes this timekeeper truly unique.

-To make things even easier, the dial was equipped with traditional day/night indication with numerals from 05:00 to 18:00 printed on silver background and the other displayed in inverted colors.
+To make things even easier, the dial was equipped with a traditional day/night indication with numerals from 05:00 to 18:00 printed on a silver background and the other displayed in inverted colors.

-According to the British brand, the watch is powered by Caliber JJ03, which is based on the well-known ETA 2893 self-winding ebauche and features a “patent-pending” modification done by a master watchmaker Johannes Jahnke of Switzerland.
-As usual for this mechanism, time in both time zones is displayed with two hour hand with the other one featuring the usual arrow-headed design and painted bright red with its tip filled with Superluminova.
+According to the British brand, the watch is powered by Caliber JJ03, which is based on the ETA 2893 self-winding caliber and features a “patent-pending” modification done by a master watchmaker Johannes Jahnke of Switzerland.
+As usual for this mechanism, time in both time zones is displayed with two hour hands with the other one featuring the usual arrow-headed design and painted bright red with its tip filled with Superluminova.

 For a sporty timekeeper, this new worldtimer is relatively compact measuring just 43 millimeters in diameter.
-Thanks for this and the ultra-thin bezel, the watch features an extremely large dial that allowed making all elements of the face easily readable even for persons with poor eye sight.
+Thanks to this and the ultra-thin bezel, the watch features an extremely large dial that allowed making all elements of the face easily readable even for persons with poor eyesight.